-- Recommendations of the current classroom teacher - Gender and ethnic balance - Academic balance of high, medium and low achievers - Balance of students with social or emotional needs - Student's interests, readiness, behavior and motivation, including specialty programs (GATE, STEM, AVID) - Student/teacher ratios and, if relevant, class size reduction considerations
+- Recommendations of the current classroom teacher - Gender and ethnic balance - Academic balance of high, medium and low achievers - Balance of students with social or emotional needs - Student's interests, readiness, behavior and motivation, including specialty programs (GATE, STEM, SOAR) - Student/teacher ratios and, if relevant, class size reduction considerations placement decisions.

-The Superintendent or designee may accept from parents/guardians any information which would be helpful in making placement decisions.
 However, parents/guardians who provide such information shall be informed that requests for a specific teacher shall be used as only one of many determining factors which must be taken into account.
-During the school year, the Superintendent or designee may make any adjustments in class placement which he/she considers beneficial to the student or the educational program.
+During the school year, the Superintendent or designee may make any adjustments in class placement which they consider beneficial to the student or the educational program.